Stop collection agency calls

 On this page Skip this page navigation

-The Ministry of Government and Consumer Services registers and regulates these agencies.
+The Ministry of Public and Business Service Delivery registers and regulates these agencies.

 Whether you owe money or not, a collection agency cannot harass you and must follow strict rules under the law.